 I used tweezers to unplug the Starlink motor connector.
 All you need to do to disable the motors is leave the motor connector unplugged.
 Alternatively, you could wire up a switch to be able to turn this modification on and off.

-If you go the switch route, get a DPST (double pull, single throw) switch.
+If you go the switch route, get a DPST (double pole, single throw) switch.
 You’ll switch one wire from each motor pair.
 For example, you could cut the red wire and the black wire from the motor connector.
 Wire the red wire to one pole of the switch, and the black wire to the other.

 Step 4 – Seal access hole